Advertiser Disclosure

 With Premier 1K elite status, you’ll have access to Star Alliance business class lounges as a Star Alliance Gold member when you travel abroad, even when flying in economy class.
 This can be particularly nice before a long flight or when connecting abroad.

-In fact, if you are departing from the U.S. on a trip to Europe, Southeast Asia, Australia, etc., you’ll even have access to United Clubs and you won’t have to use one of your 2 complimentary United Club passes.
+If you depart from the U.S. on a trip to Europe, Southeast Asia, Australia, etc., you’ll have access to United Clubs and won’t have to use one of your 2 complimentary United Club passes.

 The value of this benefit is super subjective — it could be a game-changer if you’re on the cusp of getting top-tier elite status.
-It could also be totally insignificant if you’ve already qualified for your elite status goal.
-We estimate this benefit at $100 per year.
+It could also be insignificant if you’ve already qualified for your elite status goal.
+We estimate this benefit to be worth $100 per year.

-Every 4 years receive a credit of up to $100 for Global Entry, TSA PreCheck, or NEXUS enrollment or renewal.
+You’ll receive an application fee credit of up to $120 for Global Entry, TSA PreCheck, or NEXUS enrollment or renewal every 4 years.

 Travel Protections

 The United Explorer card doesn’t just help you earn and redeem United miles.
-In fact, it can even help when your flights don’t go as planned.
-Let’s discuss a few of this card’s benefits that can protect you when things go wrong.
+It can even help when your flights don’t go as planned.
+Let’s discuss a few of this card’s benefits that can protect you if things go wrong.

 As frustrating as it can be, flights get delayed sometimes.
 With the United Explorer card, you are entitled to trip delay insurance if your flight is delayed by 12 hours or overnight.

-When you book your flights with this card, you are entitled to reimbursement of up to $500 in reasonable expenses that can include hotel accommodations, ground transportation to and from the airport, and meals.
+When you book your flights with this card, you are entitled to reimbursement of up to $500 per covered traveler in reasonable expenses, including hotel accommodations, ground transportation to and from the airport, and meals.

-Make sure you request and receive documentation from the airline so you can submit your claim and get reimbursed.
+Ensure you request and receive documentation from the airline to submit your claim and get reimbursed.

-If your travel is prone to delays from weather (such as in the Midwest or Northeast), you’ll get much more value from this benefit.
-We estimate the value of this to be around $100.
+If your travel is prone to weather delays (such as in the Midwest or Northeast), you’ll get much more value from this benefit.
+We estimate its value to be around $100.

 Delsey luggage with Star Alliance priority tag

-Another frustration travelers occasionally face is a delay in the arrival of their checked bags.
+Another frustration travelers occasionally face is checked bag delays.
 If you booked your flight with the United Explorer card and your bags are delayed by at least 6 hours, you are entitled to reimbursement.

-This benefit covers essential items such as toiletries, clothing, and even a charging cable for your cell phone.
-Chase will reimburse you up to $100 for each day that the bag doesn’t arrive (up to $500).
+This benefit covers essential items such as toiletries, clothing, and even a cell phone charging cable.
+Chase will reimburse you up to $100 each day the bag doesn’t arrive (up to $500).

 Although the maximum reimbursement amount is $500 per trip, we assume a conservative value of $100.

-Taking things a step further, in the unfortunate event that your bags are not just delayed but lost, you are also covered by Chase.
-Whether it is a checked bag or a carry-on bag, each passenger is eligible for up to $3,000 in reimbursement.
+Taking things a step further, in the unfortunate event that your bags are not just delayed but lost, Chase also covers you.
+Whether a checked bag or a carry-on bag, each passenger is eligible for up to $3,000 in reimbursement.

 Even though losing your luggage is a horrible experience and could result in a reimbursement of up to $3,000, we estimate that this benefit has a value of $50.

-If your trip is cut short or canceled because of severe weather or illness (plus some other situations), you could be eligible for up to $6,000 in trip interruption or cancellation insurance.
+If your trip is cut short or canceled because of severe weather, illness, or other covered situations, you could be eligible for up to $6,000 in trip interruption or cancellation insurance.

 This coverage includes reimbursement for prepaid, non-refundable common carrier travel expenses.

-While we sincerely hope you don’t need to ever use this benefit, we assume the value of this benefit is around $50.
+While we sincerely hope you don’t need to use this benefit, we assume its value is around $50.

 Final Thoughts

 It’s clear from the start that the United Explorer card can help you earn more United miles to book award travel.
-But with perks such as increased economy class award space and the elite status spending waiver, it brings a lot more to the table than just the ability to earn miles.
+With perks such as increased economy class award space and the elite status spending waiver, it brings much more to the table than just the ability to earn miles.

-To top it off, holding the United Explorer card ensures that you are protected during your travels, so you don’t have to stress about flight delays and problems with your checked and carry-on bags.
+Holding the United Explorer card ensures you are protected during your travels, so you don’t have to stress about flight delays and problems with your checked carry-on bags.

 Frequently Asked Questions